tokonoma/2web2ui/docs/config.md

 import config from 'src/config'
 ```

-The configuration module under `src/config/` merges variables from these locations in order:
+The configuration module under `src/config/` merges variables from these locations:

  - `src/config/default.js`
- - `SP.productionConfig` from the current tenant's config file for development (see below)
+ - `src/config/env/dev-config.js`
- - Current tenant's config from all configs that are included in the bundle
+ - `src/config/env/prod-config.js` - Current tenant's config from all configs that are included in the bundle
- - `src/config/test-config.js` if NODE_ENV==='test'
+ - `src/config/env/test-config.js`

+`src/config/index.js` merges current tenant configuration with default config on `production` model.
+For `test` or `development` mode, it uses `test-config` and `dev-config` respectively and merges with defaults.

 ## Default Configuration